How to build resilience as a woman and take charge of your life. Resilience in simple terms is bouncing back from the difficult experiences of life.

 When you practice mindfulness, it helps you to push away those negative thoughts that awaken our inner demons and push us towards the deep well of procrastination, overthinking, fear, and anxiety rather helps us build resilience to overcome them.

 How to build resilience as a woman?
 By being aware of ourselves.
 Knowing our feelings, owning them.
 With self-awareness, we label our emotions accurately and are able to get to the root cause of our problems.
-Our emotions are usually based on the reactions and the more we connect to our selves, know ourselves, we act accordingly and take more accurate steps.
+Our emotions are usually based on the reactions and the more we connect to ourselves, know ourselves, act accordingly, and take more accurate steps.

 We all face challenges in our life but not all challenges are meant to destroy us.
 Some challenges are meaningful and help us discover our true potential to overcome them.
 But in the process we should never be harsh on ourselves, how we respond to our own stress and challenges is also important, we should allow ourselves to make mistakes, to learn from them, and when we are compassionate we make room for more acceptance.